Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 The SWE Bench acceptance testing just confirms that tests pass or fail in the same pattern as the "gold patch" developed by a human to solve the problem.
-Some tests may still fail, and that's ok as long they fail for the gold patch too.
+Some tests may fail during acceptance testing, and that's ok as long they failed for the gold patch too.
 - There may have been pre-existing linting problems in the repo.
-If they were in code paths that are irrelevant to the problem being solved they might not affect acceptance testing.
+If they were in code paths that are irrelevant to the problem being solved, then aider's failure to resolve them might not affect acceptance testing.
-Even if aider was unable to resolve the linting errors, the solution may still be valid and pass acceptance testing.
-- Aider may have reported file editing errors because it didn't think it was able to successfully apply all the edits the LLM specified.
+- Aider may have reported file editing errors because it thought the LLM specified edits that it wasn't able to successfully apply.
-In this scenario, the LLM must have specified edits in an invalid format that doesn't comply with its system prompt instructions.
+In such a scenario, the LLM must have specified edits in a way that doesn't comply with the edit format specified in its system prompt.
+Aider tries hard to deal with non-compliant LLM edits, but still sometimes fails.
-So it may be that the LLM was somewhat confused and was asking for redundant or otherwise irrelevant edits.
+So the LLM may have become confused and asked for redundant or otherwise irrelevant edits.
 Such outstanding edit errors might not be fatal for acceptance testing.
 - Etc.

-Keeping this in mind, we can understand why the first row in the table above shows GPT-4o accounting for 15.3% of the benchmark score, less than the 17.0% result reported earlier in the article for just one attempt of aider with GPT-4o.
+Keeping all this in mind, we can understand why
+GPT-4o accounts for 15.3% of the benchmark score in the table above, but we reported that just one attempt of aider with GPT-4o scored 17.0%.
-When an Opus attempt is allowed, it may propose some *incorrect* solutions which are "more plausible" than some of GPT-4o's non-plausible solutions.
+When an Opus attempt is allowed after GPT-4o, it may propose some *incorrect* solutions which are "more plausible" than some of GPT-4o's non-plausible solutions.
 These more plausible, incorrect solutions can eclipse some of the earlier non-plausible correct solutions that GPT-4o generated.
+This reduces GPT-4o's score in the table (15.3%) from the combined GPT-4o & Opus benchmark, as compared to the results from just one try using aider with GPT-4o (17.0%).

-For this reason, adding additional attempts is not guaranteed to monotonically increase the number of resolved problems.
+For these reasons, adding additional attempts is not guaranteed to monotonically increase the number of resolved problems.
+The new solutions may solve some new problems but they may also eclipse and discard some of the previous non-plausible correct solutions.
-Luckily additional attempts usually provide a net increase in the overall number of resolved solutions.
+Luckily, additional attempts usually provide a net increase in the overall number of resolved solutions.
 This was the case for both this main SWE Bench result and the earlier Lite result.